oobanooba0/TFMG/README.md

 notnotmelon - for helping me with the spidertron deployment mechanic.

+Every creator on the foundry and factorio discords not already mentioned.
+You've all been such big helps, its hard to keep track of yall!

 People who I never talked to but I'd like to thank anyway: